 EUIPO’s Boards of Appeal are independent bodies which handle appeals against decisions taken in the course of IP proceedings.

-In close cooperation with EU IP offices and user associations, EUIPO has set up the European Trade Mark and Design Network. which enables members to share technical expertise and helps establish shared practices.
+In close cooperation with EU IP offices and user associations, EUIPO has set up the European Union Intellectual Property Network which enables members to share technical expertise and helps establish shared practices.
 The Network thus ensures EU-wide interoperability between procedures, systems, services and tools, such as databases and web-based platforms.